Polkas/miceFast/README.md

 Object-oriented R programming by [Rcpp Module](http://dirk.eddelbuettel.com/code/rcpp/Rcpp-modules.pdf)

-R package was built under Rcpp and Armadillo for the purpose of fast multiple imputations in the face of **Big Data World** (but still fitting into the RAM).
+R package was built under Rcpp and Armadillo for the purpose of fast imputations in the face of **Big Data World** (but still fitting into the RAM).
 There was used quantitative models with closed-form solution.
 Thus package is based on linear algebra operations.
 The biggest improvement in time performance could be achieved for a calculation where a grouping variable have to be used (around x50 depending on data dimensions and number of groups and even more than x1000).
 Another performance boost could be achieved for Linear Discriminant Analysis (x10).